|Canada at Mexico 1986|

 This is my selection of a 23 member all-time team for players born or capped by Canada.
+I am including players who chose to represent other countries.
 The number 23 was chosen because it is the official squad size for the World Cup Finals.

 Canada's most significant achievements are winning the 1985 CONCACAF Championship to qualify for the 1986 FIFA World Cup and winning the 2000 CONCACAF Gold Cup to qualify for the 2001 FIFA Confederations Cup.
 Canada also won a gold medal in the 1904 Summer Olympics.
 The 1986 World Cup was their only successful qualification campaign in their history.

 |Canada's Gold Cup victory|

 GK: Joe Kennaway (Scotland, but also played for Canada)

 Born in Canada.
 He played in the American Soccer League between 1927 and 1931.
 He moved to Scotland and joined Celtics in 1931.
 He made 295 total appearances.
 He represented Canada once in 1926.
 In 1933, Kennaway represented Scotland to play against Austria.
 Due to objections from other Home Nations, he never played for Scotland again.

 GK: Craig Forrest